aliyun/ossfs/README.md

 ## Run OSSFS

 Set the bucket name, access key/ID information and save the information to the "/etc/passwd-ossfs" object.
-Note: The ACL of this object must be set correctly.
-640 is recommended.
+Note: The ACL of this object must be set correctly, and 640 is recommended.
+600 is recommended if the password file is not the default path.

 ```
 echo my-bucket:my-access-key-id:my-access-key-secret > /etc/passwd-ossfs